Written by Rachael Kraft (Last Updated 3/8/2023)

 Be sure to plan overnight rest stops where they can be turned out to stretch their legs and given a deeply bedded stall overnight.

 When a shipping boot is applied correctly, they can protect your horse’s legs from trauma during transport.
 Standing wraps can also provide support and help your horse’s legs from swelling up.
 Be sure to change the wraps daily and allow your horse’s legs to air out during long unloaded rest breaks.
 Watch for rubs or irritation from improperly applied wraps.

 Dr. Hannah Mueller applies a leg bandage to a horse.
 Proper leg protection during travel can help minimize swelling in your horse’s legs and protect legs from trauma.

-A large horse crammed into a small trailer stall is going to be very uncomfortable during a trip.
-Make sure that the trailer is appropriate for your type of horse.
-In addition, check the trailer carefully for sharp edges, worn tires, working brakes, operating taillights, and structural damage.
-For more information on what to look for in a horse trailer, check out the Horse Trailer Shopping Guide provided by Double D Trailers.
+A large horse crammed into a small trailer stall while traveling any distance is going to be very uncomfortable and agitated.
+Make sure that the horse trailer is appropriate for your type of horse.
+In addition, check the trailer carefully for sharp edges, worn tires, working brakes, operating tail lights, and structural damage.

 Dr. Hannah Mueller operates out of Snohomish, Washington and takes a holistic approach with her veterinary patients.